dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 If `E` is the single most specific accessible and applicable extension for a member invocation *i* with target expression `e`, then we treat the target expression as if it was the extension application of the extension `E` to `e`, and if `E` is generic, also providing the type arguments inferred for `E` in checking that it was applicable.
 This makes the member invocation behave equivalently to an explicit extension member invocation.
 This happens even if the *name* of `E` is not accessible, so this is not a purely syntactic rewrite.

 Implicit extension member invocation applies to null-aware member acccess.
-A null-aware invocation, for example `e?.id`, is defined as first evaluating `e` to a valuem and then if that value, `v`, is non-`null`, it performs the invocation `v.id`.
+A null-aware invocation, for example `e?.id`, is defined as first evaluating `e` to a value and then if that value, `v`, is non-`null`, it performs the invocation `v.id`.
 This latter invocation *is* subject to implicit extension invocation if the static type of `e` does not have a member with basename `id`, and similarly for all other simple or composite instance member invocations guarded by a null-aware member access.

 Implicit extension member invocation can also apply to individual *cascade* invocations.
 A cascade is treated as if each cascade section was a separate member invocation on an expression with the same value as the cascade receiver expression (the expression before the first `..`).
 This means that a cascade like `o..foo()..bar()` may perform an implicit extension member invocation on `o` for `foo()` and a normal invocation on `o` for `bar()`.
 There is no way to specify the corresponding explicit member invocation without expanding the cascade to a sequence of individual member invocations.

 ##### Accessibility

-An extension is *accessible* for an expression if it is declared in the current library, or if there is an `import` declaration in the current library of a library with the extension in its export scope, that import does not have a prefix, and the name of the extension is not private and it is not hidden by a `hide` or `show` modifier of the import.
+An extension is *accessible* for an expression if it is declared in the current library, or if there is a non-deferred `import` declaration in the current library of a library with the extension in its export scope, where the name of the extension is not private and it is not hidden by a `hide` or `show` modifier of the import. _This includes (non-deferred) imports with a prefix._

+It is a *compile-time error* if a deferred import declaration imports a library with an extension declaration in its export scope, unless all such extensions are hidden by a `hide` combinator with the extension's name, or a `show`  combinator without the extension's name, on the deferred import. *This is a temporary restriction ensuring that no extensions are introduced using deferred imports, allowing us to later introduce semantics for such extensions without affecting existing code*.

 An extension *is* accessible if its name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).

 An extension *is* accessible if it is imported and the extension name conflicts with one or more other imported declarations.

 _This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* in scope absent of any declarations shadowing it or any other imports with the same name preventing access to the name.
 If it *is* in scope, then it is obviously also accessible.
-Compilers need to remember declarations of extensions in un-prefixed imports even if those extensions declarations do not make it into the  importing library scope_
+Compilers need to remember declarations of extensions in imports even if those extensions declarations do not make it into the  importing library scope_

-You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension, importing such a library and hiding the extension using `hide` or `show`, or importing such a library only with a prefix.
+You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension or by importing such a library and hiding the extension using a `hide` combinator with the extension name or a `show` combinator without the extension name.

 The usual rules apply to referencing the extension by name.
-The extension's *name* is not in scope (e.g., for explicit extension invocation) if it is shadowed or if it is conflicting with another imported declaration, but the extension *itself* is still accessible for implicit extension member invocations since that does not need to use the name.
+The extension's *name* is not in scope (e.g., for explicit extension invocation) if it is shadowed or if it is conflicting with another imported declaration, but the extension *itself* is still accessible for implicit extension member invocations since that operation does not reference the extension by name.

 If an extension conflicts with, or is shadowed by, another declaration, and you need to access it by name anyway, it can be imported with a prefix and the name referenced through that prefix.

 _*Rationale*: We want users to have control over which extensions are available.
-They control this through the imports and declarations used to include declarations into the import scope or declaration scope of the library.
-The typical ways to control the import scope is using `show` /`hide` in the imports or importing into a prefix scope.
-These features work exactly the same for extensions.
+They control this through the imports and declarations used to include declarations into the library.
+The typical ways to control name conflicts of the imported names is to use `show` /`hide` in the imports or importing into a prefix scope.
 On the other hand, we do not want extension writers to have to worry too much about name clashes for their extension names since most extension members are not accessed through their name anyway.
 In particular we do not want them to name-mangle their extensions in order to avoid hypothetical conflicts.
 So, all imported extensions are considered accessible, and choosing between the individual extensions is handled by using explicit extension applications as described earlier.
 You only run into problems with the extension name if you try to use the name.
 That way you can import two extensions with the same name and use the members without issue (as long as they don't otherwise conflict in an unresolvable way), even if you can only refer to *at most* one of them by name._

 You still cannot *export* two extensions with the same name.
 The rules for export makes it a compile-time error to add two declarations with the same name to the export scope of a library.